ramonauble/db-js/readme.md

     C#  D#      F#  G#  A#\
   C   D   E   F   G   A   B   C2

- to shift 1 octave down, press and hold SHIFT & press L ARROW\
+ to shift 1 octave down, press and hold SHIFT & press UP ARROW\
- to shift 1 octave up, press and hold SHIFT & press R ARROW
+ to shift 1 octave up, press and hold SHIFT & press DOWN ARROW
   * present range of -/+ 2 octaves from default position

 ## STRUCTURE
 ----------------------------------------------------------------
-the synthesis engine is made up of 6 main sections, each denoted by a different color & symbol.\
+the main synthesis engine is made up of 6 sections, each denoted by a different color & symbol.\
 they are as follows, in order from left to right:

- * **oscillator** (dark purple) - controls the relative amplitudes of each of the 6 partials
+ * **oscillator** (dark purple) - controls the relative amplitudes of each of the 6 sinusoidal partials
- * **ratio**      (light purple) - sets the tuning ratio of each partial, in reference to the fundamental
+ * **ratio**      (light purple) - sets the tuning ratio of each partial, in reference to the fundamental frequency
  * **shape**      (muted red) - applies a variable amount of waveshaping distortion to each partial
  * **pan**        (soft teal) - controls the L/R placement of each partial in the stereo field
  * **envelope**   (light blue) - controls the shape & curve of the ADSR envelope
- * **crush**      (muted pink) - applies a sample rate & bit reduction effect to each partial
+ * **crush**      (muted pink) - applies a keytracked sample rate & bit reduction effect to each partial

 ### SYNTHESIS
 ----------------------------------------------------------------